calvinlow18/Number-Matching-Game/README.md

 # Number-Matching-Game
+Number Matching Game
-A simple game that matches covered numbers in command line interface
+A simple game that matches covered numbers in command line interface.

+This game is created to fully understand and test my programming concepts using my first programming languaged learned - C.